Kaelo

 /ka.ˈe.lo/ · Setswana · "to care for, to nurture, to look after"

-Kaelo exists to close that gap.
+Kaelo exists to help close that gap.

 What we do